 Izmir, Istanbul, Ankara, and Western cities have similar dress codes to European cities.

-For example, in Sultanahmet, you will see all styles of clothing with tourists visiting all over the world.
-Yet, the neighboring district Fatih has a local population wearing mostly hijabi and conservative styles.
+For example, in Sultanahmet, you will see all styles of clothing with tourists visiting from all over the world.
+Yet, the neighboring district, Fatih, has a local population wearing mostly hijabi and conservative styles.

 Seaside and Tourist Areas